ivoysey/agdademo/patter.md

 interesting software engineering effort to find the right place on the spectrum for a given program.

-for example, consider implementing insertion sort.
-MORE PATTER GOES HERE;
+example
+*******

-DO THIS AFTER THE TALK. you can check out some beautiful examples of both styles in Dan's course work. a good first example there is the difference between defining insertion sort on lists and showing that it produces sorted lists versus defining the type of _sorted lists_ and giving roughly the same insertion sort code richer types that preclude any implementation that doesn't have that property.
+a good first example to think about is the difference between defining insertion sort on lists and showing that it produces sorted lists versus defining the type of _sorted lists_ and giving roughly the same insertion sort code richer types to show that it maps into that richer type.

+if all you want to do is show sortedness, you'd quickly notice that the proofs in the extrinsic style approach are more or less the same as the code itself. this is strong evidence that an intinsic approach might be helpful, and if you then tried it you'd find that the code more or less doesn't change and you can just enrich it with this stronger type that holds sortedness to be self-evident.

+the problem is that just knowing that the output of an algorithm is sorted isn't enough to argue that it's a sorting algorithm---you also need to know that the output is a permutation of the input. to update your intrinsic implementation you have to rewrite most of the types to add this new property, and that may or may not be a lot of clutter.

+it turns out that it'll actually be quite hard to make an insertion sort that intrinsicially demonstrates the permutation property: it's easy for sortedness becasue the inductive definition of sortedness is inherently structurally recursive; the inductive definition of permutations is not, so it's a bad match for the pattern of recursion that the algorithm follows, and therefore will induce a lot of lemmas.

+on the extrinsic side, you don't have to touch the code of the algorithm, but you may well need to reimplement a lot of things. if you consider also showing that your implementation is or isn't stable, that might be easy to do intrinsically, so doing it extrinsically will be a lot of repeated work.

+there is no silver bullet to this sort of question; it's part of the art and engineering of formalization.

+you can check out some beautiful examples of both styles in Dan's course work.

 today i'm going to focus pretty much only on extrinsic verification only because it shows how to use the tool with a little less overhead. but don't